 Most skin lumps are benign.
 Benign lumps that are on the surface or not too deep in the skin can be vaporized.
 Dr Wan uses ultrapulse CO2 and high frequency radiofrequency that can provide tunable amounts of ablation and coagulation to vaporize precisely only the lump.
 It is important to have fine control over the destruction of abnormal tissue without causing too much collateral damage that can leading to complications such as scarring or post inflammatory hyperpigmentation.

 Not all lumps should be vaporized.

-Topical medication, as well as sun protection, should be adhered to reduce the risk of complications.
+Topical medication, as well as sun damage protection, should be adhered to reduce the risk of complications.